 We collect personal information that you provide to us directly, such as:

-- Government Issued Identification: If you are applying for a job, under the applicable laws, we may be required to collect copies of your government-issued identification.
+Government Issued Identification: If you are applying for a job, under applicable law, we may be required to collect copies of your government-issued identification.

-Similar to applications on other commercial website, our application utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”), IP addresses and web server logs to collect information about how our Services are used.
+Our website utilizes “cookies” and similar technologies (see explanation below, “What Are Cookies?”), and also collects log data, including IP addresses, that provides information about how our Services are used.
 Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, time spent at our website, and the websites visited just before and just after our website.